Dynamical Stability of Threshold Networks over Undirected Signed Graphs: Introduction

-Studying the dynamics of such networks requires to define when the entities execute their local function over time, namely an update mode.
-The primary (or canonical) update mode is the parallel one, where all nodes undergo synchronous updates.
-However, we are also interested in a broader spectrum of update modes, with a particular emphasis on periodic update modes.
-The latter are defined by a finite family (a list) of sets $\mu = (A_1, \ldots, A_p)$, where each $A_i$ is a subset of $V$.
+Studying the dynamics of such networks requires to define when the entities execute their local function over time, namely an update scheme.
+The primary update scheme is the parallel one, where all nodes undergo synchronous updates.
+However, we are also interested in a broader spectrum of update schemes, with a particular emphasis on periodic update modes.
+The latter are defined by a finite sequence of sets $\mu = (A_1, \ldots, A_p)$, where each $A_i$ is a subset of $V$.
 During each time step, updates occur sequentially across sets, from the first to the last, with parallel updates within each set.
 A single entity may belong to multiple sets, which can make it change its state several times within a single time step.
-The question of the relations between the structure of interaction networks and their dynamic properties has been first addressed in~\cite{robert1980,goles1980,goles1982} and then developed from both combinatorial~\cite{noual2012,goles2015} and complexity standpoints~\cite{goles2015complexity,bridoux2022}; that of (a)synchronism sensitivity (the impact of update modes on network dynamics) which underlies is, for its part, more recent~\cite{salinas2008,aracena2013,noual2018,rios2021,donoso2024}.
+The question of the relations between the structure of interaction networks and their dynamic properties has been first addressed in~\cite{robert1980,goles1980,goles1982} and then developed from both combinatorial~\cite{noual2012,dns12,goles2015} and complexity standpoints~\cite{goles2015complexity,bridoux2022}; that of (a)synchronism sensitivity (the impact of update modes on network dynamics) which underlies is, for its part, more recent~\cite{salinas2008,aracena2013,noual2018,rios2021,donoso2024}.

-In this context, this work focuses on the links between signed threshold networks and their dynamics, according to these two latter described dimensions: firstly, the structural landscape given by the structure of the graph; secondly, the dynamic evolution of the latter depending on diverse update modes.
+In this context, this work focuses on the connections between signed threshold networks and their dynamics, according to the two aforementioned dimensions: firstly, the structural landscape defined by the structure of the graph; secondly, the dynamic evolution of the latter depending on various update modes.

+This type of study already exists for unsigned threshold networks (where the edge weights are all equal to 1).
+In particular, Goles and Ruz~\cite{goles2015} defined, for each graph $G$, a parameter $\alpha(G)$ that depends on the number of nodes, edges, and self-loops in $G$, as well as on a parameter $p(G)$, which is the minimum number of edges that must be removed from $G$ to make it bipartite.
+The authors showed that the sign of $\alpha(G)$ is related to the asymptotic behavior of any threshold network that can be defined on $G$.
+More precisely, if $\alpha(G')<0$ for every induced subgraph of $G$, then every threshold network defined on $G$ admits only fixed points.
+Conversely, if $\alpha(G')\geq 0$ for any subgraph $G'$ of $G$, then it is possible to define a threshold network on $G$ that admits attractors other than fixed points.